kolenaIO/kolena/docs/faq/index.md

 ??? faq "How do I generate an API token?"

-    Generate an API token by visiting [app.kolena.io/~/developer](https://app.kolena.io/redirect/developer), on the bottom of the lefthand sidebar, then copy/paste the shell snippet to set this token as `KOLENA_TOKEN` in your environment.
+    Generate an API token by visiting the [:kolena-developer-16: Developer](https://app.kolena.io/redirect/developer) page, located at the bottom of the lefthand sidebar, then copy/paste the shell snippet to set this token as `KOLENA_TOKEN` in your environment.

 ??? faq "How many API tokens can I generate?"

     API tokens are scoped to your username.
-Each user is limited to one valid token at a time — generating a new token from [app.kolena.io/~/developer](https://app.kolena.io/redirect/developer) invalidates any previous token generated for your user.
+Each user is limited to one valid token at a time — generating a new token on the [:kolena-developer-16: Developer](https://app.kolena.io/redirect/developer) page invalidates any previous token generated for your user.

     To retrieve a service user API token that is not scoped to a specific username, please reach out to us on Slack or at [contact@kolena.io](mailto:contact@kolena.io).